MikeReedKS/ZarahDB/README.md

 # ZarahDB
-Open Source NoSQL Database for Unique Key Tables
+A New Open Source NoSQL Database for Unique Key Tables

 The basic concept of a scattered database is that all data is stored as JSON files scattered across the file system in a logical hierarchy.
 One of the oldest and most tuned parts of the operating system is the file system.
 If you ask for a single file with a full path, you can open and read a file almost instantly, and as disks get faster and larger, the file system makes a lot of sense as an index to information.
+It made sense on floppies, on today's disks, it is amazing.
 ZarahDB makes storing data in JSON files simple, structured, reliable and robust.

 ## Installation

 There is no installation.
 Seriously, it's a database server, without a database server!
-The Operating System is the database.
-If you can boot a windows server, laptop, device of any kind, and there is a disk of some sort, then you have all you need to have a ZarahDB.
-If you can share the disk, as a shared folder, NAS, SAN or any other way to share diskspace, then you can add as many nodes and the drives can handle.
-Need to scale bigger?
+The Operating System IS the database.
+If you can boot a windows server, a desktop, or even a laptop, really any Windows device of any kind will do, if there is a disk of some sort, it will do.

+If you can share the disk, as a shared folder, NAS, SAN or any other way to share disk space, then you can add as many nodes as the drives can handle.
+With today's fastest SANs that's a LOT of nodes!
+Need to scale even bigger?
 Break the scattering across physical disks to offer even more speed and handle even more nodes.

 ## Usage

-If you are thinking infrastructure, start with any PC, even old boxes perform pretty well for most uses.
-If you are thinking software, you have two approches.
+If you are thinking infrastructure, start with any PC, even old PCs perform pretty well for most uses.
+If you are thinking architecture, you have two approaches.

 The first is a 50K DLL that you add easily to any project as a NuGet package.
-You then have a rich API at your desposal.
+You then have a rich API at your disposal.

 The second is to use the WebAPI/Swagger based interface for an SOA architecture.
-The Web API uses the 50K DLL, so in the end, you can use the DLL direct, or you can use the Web API wrapper, it all depends on what fits your application best.
+The Web API uses the 50K DLL, so in the end, you can use the DLL directly, or you can use the Web API wrapper, it all depends on what fits your application best.

 ## Contributing

 1. Fork it!
 Please, I encourage you.
-I promise to be honest and open, merging any changes that make sense, from any contributor.
+I promise, to be honest, and open, merging any changes that make sense, from any contributor.
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`